 The HCA is a collaborative effort by an international group of scientists to create a comprehensive reference map of all the cells in the human body.
-The HCA Data Portal and Data Coordination Platform was built in partnership with the Chan Zuckerberg Initiative and continues to be developed by scientists and technologists at EMBL-EBI, the Broad Institute, UC Santa Cruz.
+The HCA Data Portal and Data Coordination Platform was built in partnership with the Chan Zuckerberg Initiative and continues to be developed by scientists and technologists at EMBL-EBI, the Broad Institute, and UC Santa Cruz.
 Learn more about the HCA project here.

-The HCA data will eventually accept all types of single-cell data, but it currently contains single-cell RNA-sequencing data from Smart-seq2 and 10X v2 assays.
+The HCA data will eventually accept all types of single-cell data, but it currently contains single-cell and single-nuclei RNA-sequencing data from Smart-seq2 and 10x v2 and v3 assays.
 While we are focused on curating a collection of data from healthy human specimens, as we grow we are accepting data from a number of sources, including model organisms and organoids, and both healthy and diseased samples.
 Stay tuned, the HCA is constantly evolving!

 You can learn more about each project by visiting the Projects tab in the Explore section of the Data Portal.
 We encourage all contributing projects to provide a detailed description of their protocol and post their protocol details at protocols.io.
 Publication information, where available, is also visible on the Projects page.

 Yes, data from the HCA can be used for publication.
 Learn more about our data use agreement.